 Handily midway along the village of Hauru, this perennially popular resort offers detached bungalows spread across vast lawns dotted with palms, but only 1 directly faces the sea.
 Featuring a kitchenette and alluring traditional design, they’re all individually decorated inside.
 Some comfortably fit in an extra bed (while the single Family Studio sleeps up to 5), and most have air-conditioning.
 Less appealing – but still serviceable – are the motel-style rooms facing the sizeable pool.
 The petite cove of white sand leading to blue-green waters is more inviting than beaches at most other nearby hotels, with an additional raised section created by a breakwater.

 Hotel Hibiscus – The Basics

-- Location: In the centre of the village of Hauru along the northwest coast of Moorea Island.
-About 27km from the airport; and 29km from the ferry terminal for services to Tahiti.
+- Location: In the center of the village of Hauru along the northwest coast of Moorea Island.
+About 27km from the airport and 29km from the ferry terminal for services to Tahiti.

 - Guests: Most guests seem to be older, with many returning year after year.